 Grand Junction is a larger medium-sized city located in the state of Colorado.
 With a population of 60,358 people and 22 constituent neighborhoods, Grand Junction is the 15th largest community in Colorado.

-Grand Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grand Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Junction is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Grand Junction who work in office and administrative support (14.72%), sales jobs (13.47%), and management occupations (8.98%).
+There are especially a lot of people living in Grand Junction who work in office and administrative support (14.96%), sales jobs (13.04%), and management occupations (10.44%).

 The most common language spoken in Grand Junction is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.